-In January 2009, the Governor, King County, and the City of Seattle agreed to recommend replacing the existing Viaduct through downtown Seattle with an approximately 54' diameter single bore tunnel that will include stacked roadways consisting of two northbound lanes with left and right shoulders, above two southbound lanes with left and right shoulders.
-The south portal to the tunnel will start at Royal Brougham Way S. (MP 30.32) and travel north under First Ave until reaching Mercer St (MP 32.78) where the north portal will emerge and connect to the existing SR 99 route near Ward St. (MP 33.08).
-There will be fully directional interchanges at the north and south portals (currently in the design phase) that will provide access to the city's Central Business District (CBD).
-Once the tunnel has been opened to traffic, and the existing Viaduct and detours are removed, the City of Seattle will construct new surface streets and urban design features along the waterfront.
+In January 2009, the Governor, King County Executive, and the City of Seattle Mayor recommended replacing the existing Viaduct through downtown Seattle with an approximately 54' diameter single bore tunnel that will include stacked roadways consisting of two northbound lanes and shoulders below two southbound lanes and shoulders.
+If the bored tunnel alternative moves forward, the south portal to the tunnel would start at Royal Brougham Way S. (MP 30.32) and travel north under First Ave until reaching Mercer St (MP 32.78) where the north portal would emerge and connect to the existing SR 99 route near Ward St. (MP 33.08).
+The north and south portals would be fully directional interchanges (currently in the design phase) that would increase access to the city's Central Business District (CBD).
+As part of the bored tunnel alternative, the City of Seattle would construct new surface streets and urban design features on the waterfront, once the proposed tunnel is open to traffic and the viaduct along the central waterfront is removed.